 If you can average 12.5-13 mph on your own you’ll probably manage comfortably on a Sunday.
 There’s a bit more to it than that but you’ve got to start somewhere!
 For independent spirits, it’s always an option to ride so far then make your own way home rather than commit to the whole ride (many of us do this routinely).
 Just let the ride leader know your plans.

-From time to time we run Restarter Ride at a slower pace – often on cycle tracks – to introduce prospective members to riding with a club (along with reintegrating current members whose activity might have lapsed).
+From time to time we run Restarter Rides at a slower pace – often on cycle tracks – to introduce prospective members to riding with a club (along with reintegrating current members whose fitness might have lapsed).
 However, these programs can’t be guaranteed and it’s always better to cultivate your own fitness and enthusiasm for cycling.

 What’s a typical club run like?

-Saturday road rides are more challenging than Sunday rides in a few ways: they tend to be longer, averaging 75-80 miles (more if you ride to the meeting point), hillier (often including some undeniably tough hills in the dales) and quicker (typically 16-17 mph).
-Sunday rides are usually shorter (averaging around 45-50 miles) at 14-15 mph.
+Saturday road rides are generally designed to be more challenging than Sunday rides: they tend to be longer (60+ miles), hillier (usually some tough ones involved) and/or quicker (typically 16-17 mph).
+Sunday rides are usually shorter (averaging around 40-50 miles) at 14-15 mph.

 All groups have a ‘no-drop‘ policy but you should be realistic about your abilities so that everyone can enjoy their day.
 Rides include (and are often based on) a half-hour cafe stop which is generally around half-way.

 You must be 16 years and over to join or ride with DCV.
 We don’t have the infrastructure to accept youngsters under 16 years.
 There’s no MAXIMUM age limit though!